00

 Educate

-Get factual information about misophonia and learn how it can impact someone's daily life.
-Discover ways you can help people who struggle with this complex disorder.
+Share factual information about misophonia and how it can impact someone's daily life.
+Share the free social media posts linked below and help others understand misophonia.

 Empathize

-Share your experiences with misophonia or help spread the word about what misophonia is by talking to your social circle about it.
-Listen when others tell you about their personal experiences, too.
+Tell about your experiences with misophonia or help spread the word about what misophonia is by talking to your social circle about it.
+Listen without judgement when others tell you about their personal experiences, too.

 Empower